Home > 5. Gridded Data > 5.2 Grid Points

 with this common result of gridding marine data.

-with it for now, and later we might address it during quality control work.
+NOTE: Yes, there is an area of obviously poor quality data, the narrow vertical "stripe" in the center.
+This happens all the time with archive data.
+Just live with it for now, and later we might address it during quality control work.

+|12.
+Let's fix up the colors.
 First, in the properties panel, select COLORS > TYPE > GRADUATED COLORS.|

 |13.
 Then just below it, find

 the tiny ellipsis (...) to the right side of 10 COLORS.

 window.
 Click on COUNT and change 10 to 50 or 100.